scottag99/myhomelibrary/README.md

 ### Authentication

 Authentication is handled by Auth0.
-Metadata on the Auth0 record marks users as Admin or Partner.
+Metadata on the Auth0 record marks users as Admin.
 Before filters on the different area controllers handle verifying access to these areas.

 ## Running Rails Commands